 Overnight or rapid ‘greying’ of hair is most often due to a form of alopecia areata – an autoimmune condition – where selective breakage & shedding of pigmented hairs occur + only unpigmented or white hairs are retained.
 This form of incomplete hair loss is termed ‘partialis’.

-Poliosis or ‘pie-baldism’ is a condition related to alopecia areata where the hair is retained BUT a patch of hair becomes totally devoid of pigment or colour.
-Poliosis usually occurs in the front forelock of the scalp hair but may also be seen in the crown (or beard/chest hair in men); Australian tennis champion Pat Rafter was one example.*
+- Poliosis or ‘pie-baldism’ is a condition related to alopecia areata where the hair is retained BUT a patch of hair becomes totally devoid of pigment or colour.
+Poliosis usually occurs in the front forelock of the scalp hair but may also be seen in the crown (or beard/chest hair in men).
+One Australian former tennis champion revealed scalp hair Poliosis, believed to be the result of a chronic elbow injury when he was competing.

 Severe emotional or psychological shock may induce a rapid onset de-pigmentation of the hair.
-Historical examples of overnight hair ‘whitening’ were Sir Thomas Moore & Marie Antoinette whose hair was reported to have turned grey overnight preceding their execution.
+Historical examples of dramatic changes in hair colour were Sir Thomas Moore and Marie Antoinette whose hair was reported to have turned grey overnight preceding their execution.

 From an interested observer’s perspective it’s also curious how rapidly the leaders of countries appear to age – both in their hair and physical appearance.
 Being Prime Minister or President of one’s country is perhaps a more demanding position than we voters appreciate?!